mikeaalv/image_seg_sorghum_am/tutorial/tutorial.md

 4. Start R and run parameter_sampler.R
 5. There should be mutliple job submitted and queued.
 You can check the result later.

+For the inference example, submit the shell file should work.

 ## Debug the training script.

 1. When you connect to the HPC, remember to have `-Y` after `ssh`